- Investors & Media

 The only specific treatment for AATD is the enzyme alpha-1 antitrypsin (intravenous infusion of purified, human AAT) to prevent the progression of lung disease, aiming to increase the level of alpha-1 antitrypsin in the blood.
 Skin problems usually get better when the enzyme is given.

 Kamada is focused on global leadership in AAT Deficiency (AATD) through development, manufacturing, collaborations, and commercialization of innovative therapeutic approaches.
-Glassia® for AAT Deficiency is the first FDA-approved liquid, ready-to-use IV AAT, Commercialized in the US through Shire.
+Glassia® for AAT Deficiency is the first FDA-approved liquid, ready-to-use IV AAT, Commercialized in the US through Takeda.

 Other treatments and interventions are used to treat the lung disease: medications such as bronchodilators or inhaled steroids, pulmonary rehabilitation and use of oxygen.
 Patients with severe alpha-1 may be candidates for a lung transplant.
 As with every obstructive lung disease, it is crucial to avoid from smoking.